UCLALibrary/validation-service/README.md

     KAKADU_VERSION=v8_4_1-12345L make docker-push

 Note: this will build the Docker container before pushing it to DockerHub, and it will require the developer running the Makefile target to be logged into DockerHub on their local machine.
+In addition, if you use HTTPS instead of SSH to connect to GitHub, you'll also need to create a `PERSONAL_ACCESS_TOKEN` and set that property name and its value in your local system's environment.
+If you have a `PERSONAL_ACCESS_TOKEN` set in your environment, the build scripts will try to use that and an HTTPS connection to GitHub instead of the default SSH connection.

 ## Building and Deploying with ACT